Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families: Concluding Remarks

 The research presented in this paper can be extended in several directions.
-The most obvious one is to develop QLS estimators for more general classes of distributions.
-Another direction (perhaps less obvious) is to follow the literature on $L$-moments \citep[][]{h90} and trimmed $L$-moments (see \citet[][]{es03}; \citet[][]{h07}) and construct QLS-type statistics to summarize the shapes of parametric distributions.
+The most obvious one is to develop QLS estimators for more general classes of distributions, including modern goodness-of-fit tests \citep[][]{kgm23}.
+Another direction is to follow the literature on $L$-moments \citep[][]{h90} and trimmed $L$-moments (see \citet[][]{es03}; \citet[][]{h07}) and construct QLS-type statistics to summarize the shapes of parametric distributions.
 This line of research is more probabilistic in nature.
-On the statistical side, direct comparisons with the MTM estimators of \citet[][]{bjz09}, MWM estimators (see \citet[][]{zbg18a}; \citet[][]{zbg18b}), or even more general trimming methods such as trimmed likelihood estimators of \citet[][]{nfdn07} are also of interest.
+Further, on the robust statistics side, direct comparisons with the MTM estimators of \citet[][]{bjz09}, MWM estimators (see \citet[][]{zbg18a}; \citet[][]{zbg18b}), or methods based on tail extensions with log-regularly varying distributions \citep[][]{d15} are also of interest.
+Finally, potential generalizations of the QLS approach to more complex data settings such as regression are possible but the user will have to figure out what feature of the underlying distribution can be ``explained''.
+For example, for symmetric location-scale families, $\mu$ is the most obvious candidate to be replaced with a linear combination of explanatory variables as it represents the center (i.e., median, mode, and in many cases the mean) of such distributions.
+But for asymmetric families such as L{\'{e}}vy, $\mu$ is the left endpoint of the distribution support.
+Is it worthwhile explaining it?